How to Align a Rear Derailleur Hanger

 Derailleur hangers are easily bent and can cause shifting problems.

 Today we’ll learn how to straighten integrated derailleur hangers.
 Shifting problems caused by a bent derailleur hanger are quite common.
 This can happen if your bike is dropped, crashed or bumped, or if it was poorly aligned at the manufacturer.
 The result is poor shifting even after all other adjustments have been made.

-For this job you’ll need a repair stand and a hanger alignment gauge like this one called the DAG-2 from Park Tool.
-It costs about $50 dollars.
+For this job you’ll need a repair stand and a hanger alignment gauge like this one called the DAG-2.2 from Park Tool.
 When compared to bike shop labor charges, it will pay for itself after 3-4 uses.
 You’ll also need a 5mm hex key for the derailleur mounting bolt, and a string or small strap to hold the derailleur out of the way while you align the hanger.